WJAR: Subchannels

 In January 2009, WJAR began broadcasting the Retro Television Network on its second digital channel and digital cable.
 WJAR-DT2 had previously carried NBC Weather Plus.
 WJAR replaced RTV with MeTV on September 26, 2011, as part of a groupwide affiliation agreement with Media General; the channel replaced RTV on some Media General-owned stations in other markets.

 On September 1, 2022, MeTV was replaced with Charge!.

 Analog-to-digital conversion

-WJAR discontinued regular programming on its analog signal, over VHF channel 10, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WJAR ended regular programming on its analog signal, over VHF channel 10, on February 17, 2009, the original date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 The station's digital signal remained on its pre-transition UHF channel 51, using virtual channel 10.
 This allowed ShopNBC station WWDP to begin operation of its permanent digital facility on channel 10.

-Availability in other Massachusetts counties

-WJAR has traditionally been available in many other Massachusetts municipalities outside Bristol County, mainly in Plymouth County and Cape Cod.
-On December 8, 2011, cable operator Comcast had to move WJAR off channel 10 outside Bristol County, due to a must-carry claim by WWDP asking for carriage on cable channel 10 (along with later claims by WBTS-CD for channel 10).
-Thus, outside of Bristol County on Xfinity and Verizon Fios, its carriage ranges between channels 96 and 99.